Participate in the COVID-19 Genomic Study

-In response to worldwide COVID-19 outbreak, Silverberry Genomix has launched a genomic study to better understand the current pandemic and improve response to the similar incidences caused by coronaviruses in future.
+In response to the worldwide COVID-19 outbreak, Silverberry Genomix has launched a genomic study to better understand the current pandemic and improve a preventative response for the future.

 COVID-19 Genomic Study Scientific Committee